Taylor dispersion

-Taylor dispersion or Taylor diffusion is an effect in fluid mechanics in which a shear flow can increase the effective diffusivity of a species.
+Taylor dispersion or Taylor diffusion is an apparent or effective diffusion of some scalar field arising on the large scale due to the presence of a strong, confined, zero-mean shear flow on the small scale.
 Essentially, the shear acts to smear out the concentration distribution in the direction of the flow, enhancing the rate at which it spreads in that direction.
 The effect is named after the British fluid dynamicist G. I. Taylor, who described the shear-induced dispersion for large Peclet numbers.
-The analysis was later generalized by Rutherford Aris for arbitrary values of the Peclet number.
-The dispersion process is sometimes also referred to as the Taylor-Aris dispersion.
+The analysis was later generalized by Rutherford Aris for arbitrary values of the Peclet number, and hence the process is sometimes also referred to as Taylor-Aris dispersion.